Explore Barcelona

 Address: Barcelona

-The medieval town of Tossa de Mar, 56 miles (90km) north of Barcelona, is the most attractive town on the Costa Brava, offering lovely sandy beaches and a lively atmosphere.
+The medieval fishing village of Tossa de Mar, 56 miles (90km) north of Barcelona, is the most attractive town on the Costa Brava, offering lovely sandy beaches and a lively atmosphere.
 Once the main port for exporting cork, Tossa is now dependent on tourism.
 Visitors are drawn to its 12th century walled town, Vila Vella, the ancient walls, battlements and towers enclosing a quaint historical labyrinth.
+There is also the ancient Castillo de Tossa de Mar, a one-time Roman fortress dominating the bay, which visitors are free to explore.
 There are four beaches within the town itself and numerous others flanking Tossa on either side.
+It is easy to get around town on foot, but there is a blue and white tourist train that offers tours of the town, and a green train that takes visitors up to the fort.
+It is possible to walk up to the fort but don't try driving yourself up as the roads get very narrow and there is no parking at the top.
+There are, however, wonderful views and photo opportunities, and a visit to the fort is worthwhile for this alone.
+There are diving shops and centres in town to provide equipment, advice and companionship for scuba expeditions, and glass-bottomed boat tours and snorkelling are also popular.<br /><br />

-La Pedrera (Casa Milà)
+La Pedrera (Casa Mila)

-Address: 92 Paseo de Gràcia Barcelona
+Address: 92 Paseo de Gracia.
+Barcelona

-Telephone: 902 400 973
+Telephone: +34 902 400 973

 Another fantastic construction by the creative genius Antonio Gaudi, Casa Mila, commonly known as La Pedrera, was the last civil work that Gaudi undertook before dedicating all his time to the assembly of La Sagrada Família.
-The building demonstrates the signature style of Gaudi with elaborate designs, globular shapes, assorted sculptures, colourful tiles and intricate details.
+The building is a UNESCO World Heritage Site and demonstrates the signature style of Gaudi with elaborate designs, globular shapes, assorted sculptures, colourful tiles and intricate details.
 Built between 1906 and 1912, the distinct architecture of La Pedrera and her counterparts was unconventional and unheard of in the popular Spanish architecture of the time.
-Renowned for its attractive rippled façade, visitors to La Pedrera can also witness a spectacular panoramic view from the rooftop as well as some eccentric signature style chimneys.
+The remarkable building is now a cultural centre that organises a range of activities and hosts exhibitions of various kinds.
+Areas open to visitors include: the roof, providing lovely views and a close look at the weird and wonderful architectural elements on top of the building; the Espai Gaudi, an attic space dedicated to an exhibition on Gaudi's life and work; the La Pedrera Apartment, an area that recreates the home and lifestyle of a bourgeois Barcelona family in the early 20th century; and the spectacular courtyards and exhibition rooms of the first floor.
+Guided tours are available, in multiple languages, but these must be arranged in advance.<br /><br />

-Barri Gòtic
+Barri Gotic

 Address: Barcelona

 Known as the Gothic Quarter, the Barri Gòtic is Barcelona's oldest district.
-A former fortified Roman settlement, the maze of atmospheric narrow streets house spectacular Gothic buildings and cathedrals, marking the city's heyday during the 14th and 15th century.
-There are many significant sights to visit in this pedestrianised quarter, the most illustrious being the immense Gothic Cathedral La Seu, with its breathtaking façade and serene cloister.
+A former fortified Roman settlement, the maze of atmospheric narrow streets house spectacular Gothic buildings and cathedrals, marking the city's heyday during the 14th and 15th centuries.
+There are many significant sights to visit in this quarter, the most illustrious being the immense Gothic Cathedral La Seu, with its breathtaking façade and serene cloister.
 With an assortment of shops and delightful sidewalk cafés in a picturesque setting, the Barri Gòtic is a worthwhile day out.
-To view the remains of this ancient Roman city, Barcino, visit the Museu d'Història de la Ciutat in the Palau Real, where Roman streets are still visible in the extensive cellar.
+To view the remains of this ancient Roman city, once known as Barcino, visit the Museu d'Història de la Ciutat in the Palau Real, where Roman streets are still visible in the extensive cellar.
+There has been some controversy over the authenticity of the Gothic Quarter, as many of the district's most attractive features were actually added, in the Gothic style, in the last century, to promote tourism and restore the appeal of the area; however, it is a delightful district to explore and much of it is, or certainly feels, authentic.
+Most of the area is closed to regular traffic and largely pedestrianised, which adds to its charm, but taxis and some service vehicles are still allowed to traverse the quarter.<br /><br />

 FC Barcelona Museum and Stadium